Jessica froze at the instruction, feed the chickens? Uh, nop.

 She froze in horror as she watched the chickens as they pecked away on the food on Gracie before she remembered her secret stash of food.
 She would have to restart the stocking the food but she couldn’t see any other way to get the chickens away from Gracie.
 Grabbing the food from the corner, she quickly threw it towards the general area where the chicken usually fed and watched as the chickens were distracted from Gracie and ran towards the new source.

 Turning back to her sister, she was happy to see their uncle helping Gracie up and decided to head back towards the house.
 Not waiting for anyone else, she ran to her room and slammed the door shut.
 Falling to the floor, she tried to control her breathing and keep herself from panicking as her heart continued to beat at an abnormally fast rate.
-All she could see was the image of chicken pecking away but instead of seeing Gracie, she saw herself lying there instead.
+All she could see was the image of a chicken pecking away but instead of seeing Gracie, she saw herself lying there instead.
 She knew it was irrational and it had been Gracie not her, but she felt like she was the one who had been attacked.

 Remembering Psalm 91, she recited it over and over in her mind as she worked to control her breathing. ‘… 1000 will fall at my side, 10 000 at my right hand but it will not come near me…’ other verses came to mind and she recited them reminding herself that she was not given the spirit of fear but of power, of love and of a sound mind.

-‘let not your heart be troubled… let not your heart be troubled…no weapon formed against…’
+‘Let not your heart be troubled… let not your heart be troubled…no weapon formed against…’

 She was aware of someone walking into the room and was grateful when her mom pulled her into her arms and helped her calm down.
 Her mom, a great woman of faith recited the verses with her and even suggested new ones that she would not have thought of on her own.
 They soon settled on Psalms 91 and 2 Timothy 1:7.
 Jess reminded herself over and over again that she was covered in the dwelling on the Most-High God and that she did not have the spirit of fear but had a sound mind instead.

 When she has finally calmed down, she turned around and asked her mom how Gracie was doing.
-She felt a little bad as she remembered that she had she had wished that if it ever happened, it wouldn’t happen to her.
+She felt a little bad as she remembered that she had wished that if it ever happened, it wouldn’t happen to her.

 “Gracie is fine, thanks to you, she is in a bit of pain obviously but it would have been worse if you had not intervened.
 You know Gracie never cried out?
 You did though, and your cry caught your uncle’s attention and he came to help.
 But he said your plan made it easier to get her away as the chickens were getting aggressive.”